Neil Young (album): Recording

+Arrangements on "The Old Laughing Lady", "String Quartet from Whiskey Boot Hill" and "I've Loved Her So Long" by Young, Jack Nitzsche and Ry Cooder.

 Release history

 The first release of the album used the Haeco-CSG encoding system.
 This technology was intended to make stereo records compatible with mono record players, but had the unfortunate side effect of degrading the sound.
 Young was unhappy with the first release.
 "The first mix was awful", he was reported as saying in Cash Box of September 6, 1969.
 "I was trying to bury my voice, because I didn't like the way it sounded".

 The album was therefore partially remixed and re-released without Haeco-CSG processing.
 Most of the songs from the original album were re-released as-is, only without the Haeco-CSG processing.
 Only three were remixed, which were replaced on the master tapes: "If I Could Have Her Tonight", "Here We Are in the Years", and "What Did You Do to My Life?".
 The words "Neil Young" were added to the top of the album cover after what was left of the original stock had been used up, so copies of both mixes exist in the original sleeve.
-Copies of the original mix on vinyl are now rare and much sought-after by Neil Young fans who believe that the remix diminished the songs, especially "Here We Are in the Years".
+Copies of the original mix on vinyl are now rare and much sought after by Neil Young fans who believe that the remix diminished the songs, especially "Here We Are in the Years".
+Young has made both mixes available for streaming on his Archives website.

 Neil Young was remastered and released on HDCD-encoded compact discs and digital download on July 14, 2009, as part of the Neil Young Archives Original Release Series.
 It was released on audiophile vinyl in December 2009, both individually and as part of a box-set of Neil's first four LPs available via his official website.
 This box set was limited to 1000 copies.
 The remaster was also released on CD, individually and as Disc 1 of a 4-CD box set Official Release Series Discs 1-4, released in the US in 2009 and Europe in 2012.
 High resolution digital files of both the CSG and non-CSG albums are available to subscribers on the Neil Young Archives website.